-Fairfax County is embarking on a new initiative to improve integration of client services between county agencies.
+In FY 2017, Fairfax County implemented a new initiative to improve integration of client services between county agencies.
 The goal is for clients to have a seamless experience seeking housing and social services from the county and from nonprofit organizations through improved data gathering and sharing by county agencies.